stat6250-s17/course-questions-wiki/week-05/README.md

 [Course Textbook Chapter 6, Problem 3]
 - Question (hhu9−stat6250): Why DATA step exe once for each records in the input files unless otherwise directed?
-- Answer (hhu9−stat6250):

 [Course Textbook Chapter 6, Problem 4]
 - Question (hhu9−stat6250):How to represent remaining variables?
-- Answer (hhu9−stat6250): they are initialized to missing, missing numeric values are represented by period, and character values are represented by blanks.
+- Answer (hhu9−stat6250): they are initialized to missing, missing numeric values are represented by period,and character values are represented by blanks.

 [Course Textbook Chapter 6, Problem 5]